-Our study indicates that using the WPA for touch-less interaction with medical images can save surgeons time and energy for the surgery.
-Moreover, by using the WPA for touch-less interaction, there is no need for a dedicated nurse to control the mouse for surgeons.
-However, there are some limitations in both voice commands and head movements for touch-less interaction.
-Using voice commands is a relatively reliable modality but due to the slow speed of the discrete voice commands, it is not an appropriate modality for providing a lot of commands within a short time.
-In contrast to the voice commands, the head movements can be useful for continuous interactions; however, due to the perceptual overlap between seeing the large screens and the pointer on the HMD, it is not easy to use the head movements as a mouse to control the pointer on the HMD.
-The lowest scores in Fig. 3-a are related to the accuracy of head tracking specially by P2.
-This reveals the challenge of using head movements for touch-less interaction.
+Our study indicates that using the WPA for touch-less interaction with medical images could save surgeons time and energy that can be used for the actual surgery intervention.
+In part, this is because by using the WPA for touch-less interaction, there is no need for a dedicated nurse to control the mouse for surgeons.
+However, we noticed some limitations in both voice commands and head movements for touchless interaction.
+Using voice commands is a relatively reliable modality but due to the slow speed of the discrete voice commands in our implementation, it was not an appropriate modality for providing a lot of commands within a short time.
+In contrast to the voice commands, the head movements were useful for continuous interaction; however, due to the perceptual gap between the image on the large screens and the pointer on the HMD, it was hard to use head movements like a mouse, to control the pointer on the HMD.
+The lowest scores in Fig. 7a can be attributed to the inaccuracy of the head tracking, in particular for P2.
+This reveals the challenge of using a head pointer on the HMD for touch-less interaction.